Repository configuration

 JNDI

-Jackrabbit supports JNDI data sources.
-The container you use will determine how you setup your JNDI data source.
+Jackrabbit supports JNDI datasources.
+The container you use determines how you set up your JNDI datasource.

 -